monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 This is a WooCommerce default behavior and not specific to the Monek Gateway plugin.

 == Screenshots ==
+1. Mobile Checkout
+2. Desktop Checkout
-1. Desktop View
+3. Desktop View
-2. Mobile View
+4. Mobile View
-3. Expanded Mobile View
+5. Expanded Mobile View

 == Changelog ==

+=3.3.0=
+*Release Date - 2024-10-2024*

+* Added - Consignment Feature to enable the user to add a monek id per product
+* Tweak - Plugin settings page layout
+* Added - Added new images for directory page

 =3.2.1=
 *Release Date - 2024-09-12*